 LAY SUMMARY: Liver biopsy is a potentially painful and risky method to assess damage to the liver due to non-alcoholic steatohepatitis (NASH).
 We analyzed data from a clinical trial to determine if 2 methods of magnetic resonance imaging - 1 to measure liver fat and 1 to measure liver fibrosis (scarring) - could potentially replace liver biopsy in evaluating NASH-related liver injury.
 Both imaging methods were correlated with biopsy in showing the effects of NASH on the liver.

 Jayakumar, Saumya; Middleton, Michael S; Lawitz, Eric J; Mantry, Parvez S; Caldwell, Stephen H; Arnold, Hays; Mae Diehl, Anna; Ghalib, Reem; Elkhashab, Magdy; Abdelmalek, Manal F; Kowdley, Kris V; Stephen Djedjos, C; Xu, Ren; Han, Ling; Mani Subramanian, G; Myers, Robert P; Goodman, Zachary D; Afdhal, Nezam H; Charlton, Michael R; Sirlin, Claude B; and Loomba, Rohit, "Longitudinal correlations between MRE, MRI-PDFF, and liver histology in patients with non-alcoholic steatohepatitis: Analysis of data from a phase II trial of selonsertib."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 796.